-The process of economic development in India as with other developing economics The process of economic development in the inevitable declining share of agriculture and allied sector in Gross has resulted in the inevitable declining share of agriculture and allied sector in Gross value Added (GVA).
-However, the declining share does not undermine the significance of this sector as it continues to sustain employment/livelihood and food security of Indian economy, which has implications for the factor incomes received.
+The process of economic development in India as with other developing economica The process of economic development in the agriculture and allied sector in $G{rogg}$ has resulted in the inevitable declining share of agriculture and allied sector in $G{rogg}$ nas resulted in the movitation doctining share does not undermine the significance of Value Added (GVA).
+However, the declining share does not undermine the significance of this sector as it continues to sustain employment/livelihood and food security of the Indian economy, which has implications for the factor incomes received.
 Besides, the absorptive capacity of the other sectors in terms of livelihoods or employment opportunities is rather limited.
 Agriculture and allied sectors grew at 3.5 per cent per annum during 2005-06 to 2018-19 as compared to 2.4 per cent per annum during the previous decade (1995-96 to 2004-05).
 Real GVA at Basic Prices is estimated to increase from ₹129.07 lakh crore in 2018-19 to ₹135.40 lakh crore in 2019-20.
 Estimated growth of real GVA in 2019-20 is 4.9 per cent as against 6.6 per cent in 2018-19.
 GVA at Basic Prices for 2019-20 from 'Agriculture, Forestry and Fishing' sector is estimated to grow by 2.8 per cent as compared to growth of 2.9 per cent in 2018-19.
 Economists said that the GDP deflator for agriculture is negative for the first time in many years.
 In other words, farmers are earning less than what they were before.
 As one of the world's fastest growing economies, India, is now facing sluggish growth, with the Reserve Bank of India sharply cutting GDP growth forecast to 6.1 percent for 2019-20, which is lowest in last six years.
 There has been a sharp decline in the performance of key sectors.
 Whatever the reason for the slow down, the opportunity to speed up must accommodate a diverse body of opinion and options for sustainable and inclusive growth.